tushar-rishav/Canvy5/README.md

 TimePass
 ========
-These are some of my past time Works
+These are some of my spare time Works
 PastTimeWork